 So, you might ask, what's the big deal?
 Yes, your eyes will be closed the entire time the procedure is going on.
 If you're at a reputable, licensed salon, they're going to have trained lash technicians who will avoid getting the glue into your eyes at all costs.
 However, that doesn't mean you're immune to complications.
 As we've said before, anyone can react to anything at any time.

-Complications from extensions can include allergic reactions to the adhesive, natural eyelash loss, keratoconjunctivitis (inflammation of the cornea and conjunctiva), styes, abrasions, and subconjunctival hemorrhages.
+Complications from extensions can include allergic reactions to the adhesive, natural eyelash loss, inflammation of the cornea and conjunctiva, eyelid bumps, abrasions, and conjunctival bleeding.

-The first step to preventing complications from lash extensions is to make sure you're at a salon with licensed lash technicians.
+The first step to avoiding complications from lash extensions is to make sure you're at a salon with licensed lash technicians.
 These people have been trained to prevent infection and complications when applying your lashes.
-Make sure they use a better adhesive, such as Milante Beauty Super Strip Lash Bond.
+Make sure they use a better (less harsh) adhesive, such as Milante Beauty Super Strip Lash Bond.

-After applied, avoid getting water onto your eyelashes for 12-24 hours so that the adhesive is able to fully set.
-Although further care depends on what adhesive is used, it is generally accepted not to use alcohol or oil-based makeup remover products on your eyelashes, as these can damage the adhesive and cause your eyelashes to fall off.
+Although further care depends on what adhesive is used, it is generally accepted not to use alcohol or oil-based makeup removerproducts on your eyelashes, as these can damage the adhesive and cause your eyelashes to fall off.

-It is also incredibly important to keep the eyelids and lashes extremely clean when you have lash extensions, because they can breed bacteria and cause nasty infections, such a styes.
-We recommend using a hypochlorous acid eyelid cleanser each morning and evening for best results.
+It is also incredibly important to keep the eyelids and lashes extremely clean when you have lash extensions, because they can breed bacteria and cause overall inflammation and nasty infections.
+We recommend using ahypochlorous acid eyelid cleanser each morning and evening for best results.
 The Heyedrate Lid and Lash Cleanser is perfect for this because it contains no alcohol, no harsh chemicals, and no oil which could damage your lashes.
-It also ensures you'll be less likely to get an infection if you do decide to try lash extensions.

 Other Forms of Eyelash Cosmetics and Extensions To Be Cautious Of